doctore/Spring5Microservices/README.md

 * [Spring5Microservices_ConfigServerData](https://github.com/doctore/Spring5Microservices_ConfigServerData)

-As we can see, there is an specific folder for every microservice and the important information is encoded (the next code is part of *pizza-service/pizza-service.yml* file):
+As we can see, there is a specific folder for every microservice and the important information is encoded (the next code is part of *pizza-service/pizza-service-dev.yml* file):

 ```
 spring:
-  ## Spring DATASOURCE (DataSourceAutoConfiguration & DataSourceProperties)
   datasource:
     url: jdbc:postgresql://localhost:5432/microservice
     username: microservice